aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 ### Step 2 - Building Resize Automation Document with Approval.

+So far we have managed to automatically resize an EC2 instance automatically.
+But executing the resize immedietely upon trigger is not ideal, as this process involes stopping the EC2 instance.
+Therefore, in this scenario, we want to give control to our owner to approve / reject the process before executing the resize .

-In this step we will be creating a custom Systems Manager Automation Document to add an approval request before going ahead and resizing the EC2 instance with `AWS-ResizeInstance` as we have done on previous step.
+In this step we will be creating a custom Systems Manager Automation Document create a gated process where an approval request is sent to the owner before going ahead and executing the EC2 resize with `AWS-ResizeInstance` as shown in step 1.

 ![alt txt](images/step2-diag-build.png)